Schedule a free consultation and assessment of your child's readiness for AoPS Academy.Click here to schedule

 Thomas Flood - Campus Director

-Thomas is Campus Director of AoPS Academy in Bellevue, Washington.
-He began his career at AoPS as the Assistant Director in Vienna, Virginia.
+Thomas is the Campus Director for AoPS Academy Bellevue, having begun his career at AoPS as the Assistant Director for the Academy in Vienna, Virginia.
 He is an experienced teacher and tutor with a passion for education policy.
-After completing his Masters of Arts in Education from Wake Forest University, Thomas moved to Washington, DC, where he taught middle and high school math as well as math, science, and ELA at the University of the District of Columbia.
-As an undergraduate, he studied mathematics, economics, and gender studies at Furman University, where he was awarded the J. Carlyle Ellet Economics Prize, as the top economics graduate of the year.
+After completing his MAEd from Wake Forest University, Thomas moved to Washington, DC, where he taught middle– and high–school math as well as math, science, and ELA at the University of the District of Columbia.
+As an undergraduate, he studied mathematics, economics, and gender studies at Furman University, where he was awarded the J. Carlyle Ellet Economics Prize as the top economics graduate of the year.
 His research in economics, education policy, and pedagogy has been published in Public and Municipal Finance and the Education Resources Information Center (ERIC).

 Dr. Thomas Beasley - Assistant Campus Director for Language Arts

 Tom is the Assistant Director for Language Arts for AoPS Academy Bellevue.
 Teaching is his favorite thing in the world.
 In addition to tutoring high school Latin, he has taught writing and ancient languages at Vassar College, Bucknell University, and Connecticut College.
 Tom has a PhD in classics, the study of Latin and ancient Greek, from Yale University and a BA in classics from Northwestern University.
 He recently got to combine two of his passions, Greek mythology and comic books, when he wrote the foreword to Age of Bronze: A Thousand Ships, a comic book about the Trojan War.
 When he isn’t teaching, Tom can be found playing board games, walking his preposterously adorable dog Jake, or reading ancient history.